Amir Sultan

-Amir Sultan or Emir Sultan (b.
-1368 AD/770 AH, Bukhara - d.
-1429, Bursa) was a well-known thinker in the world of Islam and mysticism (tasawwuf), who lived in Bursa during the early period of the Ottoman Empire.
+Amir Sultan or Emir Sultan (1348, Bukhara - 1429, Bursa) was a well-known thinker in the world of Islam and mysticism (tasawwuf), who lived in Bursa during the early period of the Ottoman Empire.
 He was Amir Kulal Shamsuddin's grandson.

 Biography

 Emir Sultan's name is Muhammad bin Ali and his nickname is Shamsuddin.
-He was born in Bukhara and immigrated to Bursa in 1391 following an invitation from the Ottoman Sultan Bayezid the Thunderbolt to move to Anatolia.
-Bayezid I had a daughter named Hundi Fatema Sultan Hatun from his marriage with Daulat Khatun (Devletshah Hatun) who was married to Amir Sultan.
-Daulat Khatun was a descendant of Jalal ud-Din Rumi.
-Emir Sultan's lineage goes back to Sayyidna Hussein, the grandson of the Prophet Muhammad.
+He was born in Bukhara and immigrated to Bursa in 1390 following an invitation from the Ottoman Sultan Bayezid the Thunderbolt to move to Anatolia.
+Bayezid I had a daughter named Fatma Hundi Hatun who was married to Amir Sultan.
+They had four sons, among them Emir Ali, and two twins daughters.
+Emir Sultan's lineage goes back to Hussein, the grandson of the Islamic prophet Muhammad.
 He was called "Muhammed Bukhari" because he was born in Bukhara, "Emir Bukhari" because he was a Sayyid, and "Emir Sultan" because he was dear to people's hearts - sultan of hearts - and after he became the son-in-law of Sultan Bayezid I.